The Legend of Roro Jonggrang

 Who is Roro Jonggrang?

-To build one thousand temples in one night, Bandung Bondowoso asked spirits (underworld creatures) to help him.
-Their speed in building those temples worried the princess.
-It seemed they would complete the project well before the night was over.
-Hence, when they finished building 999 temples, Roro Jonggrang woke all her maids and villagers up.
+As the night wore on, the princess grew anxious, fearing they would complete the project well before the night was over.
+So, when they finished building 999 temples, Roro Jonggrang woke all her maids and villagers.
 She asked them to pound rice and set up a fire in the east to make it look like the sun had risen.
 It fooled the roosters, so they started to crow.
 Hearing the commotion and seeing the light in the east, all the spirits thought the day had begun.
-Hence, they immediately abandoned their work and returned to their world.
+As a result, they immediately abandoned their work and returned to their world.
 Even Bandung Bondowoso could not stop them.

 Candi Sewu, the temple compound built by Bandung Bondowoso in the legend of Roro Jonggrang.Candi Sewu, the temple compound built by Bandung Bondowoso in the legend of Roro Jonggrang.